drand/tlock/README.md

 Please note that neither BLS nor the IBE scheme we are relying on are "quantum resistant", therefore shall a Quantum Computer be built that's able to threaten their security, our current design wouldn't resist.
 There are also no quantum resistant scheme that we're aware of that could be used to replace our current design since post-quantum signatures schemes do not "thresholdize" too well in a post-quantum IBE-compatible way.

 However, such a quantum computer seems unlikely to be built within the next 5-10 years and therefore we currently consider that you can expect a "**long term security**" horizon of at least 5 years by relying on our design.

 ---

+### Get in touch

+- [Open an issue](https://github.com/drand/tlock/issues/new/choose) for feature requests or to report a bug.
+- [Join the drand Slack](https://join.slack.com/t/drandworkspace/shared_invite/zt-19u4rf6if-bf7lxIvF2zYn4~TrBwfkiA) to discuss Timelock, randomness beacons and more.
+- Follow the [drand blog](https://drand.love/blog/) for our articles.
+- Follow the [@drand_loe](https://twitter.com/drand_loe) account on Twitter to stay tuned.

+---